 [Show abstract][Hide abstract] ABSTRACT: Intra-subject variability (ISV) is the most consistent behavioral deficit in Attention Deficit Hyperactivity Disorder (ADHD).
 ISV may be associated with networks involved in sustaining task control (cingulo-opercular network: CON) and self-reflective lapses of attention (default mode network: DMN).
 The current study examined whether connectivity supporting attentional control is atypical in children with ADHD.
 Group differences in full-brain connection strength and brain-behavior associations with attentional control measures were examined for the late-developing CON and DMN in 50 children with ADHD and 50 typically-developing (TD) controls (ages 8-12 years).

 [Show abstract][Hide abstract] ABSTRACT: A recent interest in resting state functional magnetic resonance imaging

 signal-to-noise ratio of rsfMRI data, combined with typically short scan

-which begins with a measure of similarity between voxels.
+which begins with a measure of similarity or distance between voxels.
 The goal

 of this work is to improve the reproducibility of single-subject parcellation

 estimators and outline methods for shrinkage when multiple scans are not

 available for each subject.
 We perform shrinkage on raw intervoxel correlation

 estimates and use both raw and shrinkage estimates to produce parcellations by